National Water Census

 The Water Census funding in 2011 provided an opportunity to accelerate regional aquifer assessment with assessment of the glacial aquifer system that extends across all or parts of 25 northern States from Maine to Washington and Alaska.
 The glacial deposits are the source for the largest withdrawals for public and domestic supply in the United States.
 An estimated 22.5 million people rely on the glacial aquifer system for their drinking water.

 Brackish groundwater as a resource for direct use or for desalination potentially represents an increasingly important component of the Nation's water supply.
 Relatively little is known, however, about brackish groundwater as compared to fresh groundwater.
 A better understanding of the distribution and character of brackish groundwater can provide information for future development of this resource.
-To satisfy requirements of the SECURE Water Act, the Water Census provided funding in 2012 to explore available information for developing a national brackish groundwater assessment.
+To satisfy requirements of the SECURE Water Act, the Water Census is providing funding to conduct the National Brackish Groundwater Assessment.

 Reilly, T.E., Dennehy, K.F., Alley, W.M., and Cunningham, W.L., 2008, Ground-water availability in the United States: U.S. Geological Survey Circular 1323, 70 p.